mtwasetku-ui/physioto/src/content/blog/ndis-home-physiotherapy-funding.md

 **1 Review of your NDIS plan and goals**

-Michael will begin by reviewing your current NDIS goals and support funding to ensure the physiotherapy programme is aligned with your plan objectives.
+Micheal will begin by reviewing your current NDIS goals and support funding to ensure the physiotherapy programme is aligned with your plan objectives.
 If you have a Functional Capacity Assessment or previous physiotherapy reports, these are useful to have available.

 **2 Clinical assessment in your home (20–25 minutes)**